dankraus/padawan360/README.md

 Make sure that you use at least a 14 Guage wire between the motor and the Syren 10.
 Anything hire can cause problems (fire!)

+#### Dome FAQs
+Q: My Dome just randomly spins!

+A: Depending on the firmware on the Syren, sometimes you need to change the serial baud rate it communicates at.
+Change this like `const int DOMEBAUDRATE = 2400;` For packetized options are: 2400, 9600, 19200 and 38400

 ### Foot Drive